EN 343

 EN 343:2003 Protective clothing - Protection against rain

 This standard specifies the requirements and test methods for materials and the seams of clothing designed to give protection against precipitation (rain, snow), mist and ground moisture.
-A separate test has been developed for assessing the rainproofing of complete garments (EN 14360); this test is not included in EN 343.
+The clothing falls into risk class I, so no type testing by an independent test institute takes place unless the garment meets several standards in addition to this EN 343.
+In 2019, the standard has had an update.
+An additional (improved) class 4 has been added.

 The contents of this standard